 Snowflake’s price reduction leverages its multi-cluster, shared data architecture that separates data analysis into three distinct layers: storage, compute and service.
 Therefore, Snowflake can deliver the functionality and value for each layer that best serves each customer.
 Companies keen to extract insight from all of their data, by all of their users, get exactly that with the price, performance, security, availability and support from the only data warehouse built for the cloud: Snowflake.

 For more details on all of Snowflake’s newest initiatives, view Snowflake’s main announcement and its other, individual announcements on access and geography.
-You can also view a personal message from Snowflake’s CEO Bob Muglia – video and blog.
+You can also view a personal message from Snowflake’s CEO Bob Muglia – video.